theronypony/inherit-tags/README.md

   plan's body-first ordering on purpose: if a crash occurs between the two steps, the result is a recoverable duplicate (the inline tag is still present *and* in frontmatter) rather than irrecoverable data loss, and re-running the converter is idempotent.

+## AI Disclosure

+This plugin was co-authored by Claude Opus 4.8.